 ECHA has no public registered data indicating whether or in which chemical products the substance might be used.
 Release to the environment of this substance can occur from industrial use: formulation of mixtures.

 This substance is used in the following products: laboratory chemicals, water treatment chemicals, fuels, pH regulators and water treatment products and polymers.
 This substance has an industrial use resulting in manufacture of another substance (use of intermediates).
 This substance is used in the following areas: municipal supply (e.g. electricity, steam, gas, water) and sewage treatment and scientific research and development.
-This substance is used for the manufacture of: chemicals, metals and plastic products.
-Release to the environment of this substance can occur from industrial use: as an intermediate step in further manufacturing of another substance (use of intermediates), as processing aid and of substances in closed systems with minimal release.
+This substance is used for the manufacture of: chemicals, metals, machinery and vehicles and plastic products.
+Release to the environment of this substance can occur from industrial use: as processing aid, as an intermediate step in further manufacturing of another substance (use of intermediates) and of substances in closed systems with minimal release.

 Release to the environment of this substance can occur from industrial use: manufacturing of the substance.

 The InfoCard summarises the non-confidential data on substances as held in the databases of the European Chemicals Agency (ECHA), including data provided by third parties.
 The InfoCard is automatically generated.
 Information requirements under different legislative frameworks may therefore not be up–to–date or complete.
 Substance manufacturers and importers are responsible for consulting official publications.
 This InfoCard is covered by the ECHA Legal Disclaimer.